limerickIT/SD4-Enterprise-Dev/README.md

 On completion of this module the learner will/should be able to:

-:heavy_check_mark: Recognition of the need for suitable design patterns when constructing web applications.
+:heavy_check_mark: Recognise the need for suitable design patterns when constructing web applications.

 :heavy_check_mark: Identify and minimise the impact of security vulnerabilities in a web application.